sffranke/pyro/README.md

 Done.

 *Version_Step_4.py:*
-Added conig file confg.ini for prpperties and servo parameters.
+Added conig file confg.ini for properties and servo parameters.
 Done.

+*Version_Step_5.py:*
-*Add MPU6050*
+Add MPU6050* for balancing
-For self balancing
-coming soon
+PS4 Buttonon_share sitches MPU Messurement and correction on and off for balancing in pitch axis and roll-axis.
+In progress

 *Walking*
 coming not so soon :-)